-Bipolar disorder is considered a “mood disorder” by the VA and is rated according to the Psychological Rating System.
+Bipolar disorder in veterans is considered a “mood disorder” by the VA and is rated according to the Psychological Rating System.
 The potential ratings you may receive under this system are:

 - 0%– This is rare but is sometimes assigned when the veteran clearly suffers from bipolar disorder but their symptoms are so infrequent or mild that their work and social life is unaffected